Use a Plain Cluster

 Apache NiFi

-Apache NiFi provides a web interface and the easiest way to test it is to view this in a web browser.
-To access the web interface we first need to get the ip address and port Nifi is listening on.
-To get the IP address we need to connect to (in this case 172.18.0.2), run:
+Apache NiFi provides a web interface; the easiest way to test it is to view it in a web browser.
+We first need to get the IP address and port NiFi is listening on to access the web interface.
+To get the IP address we need to connect to (in this case, 172.18.0.2), run:

 kubectl get nodes --selector=node=quickstart-1 -o wide